omkarcloud/tripadvisor-scraper/advanced.md

 ]
 Outlook.create_accounts(count=4, proxies=proxies)
 ```
-We will rotate the proxies automatically.
+Also, we will rotate the proxies automatically.

 ### ❓ Which Proxy Provider to Choose?